anirbanghoshsbi/Movie-Review-Sentiment-Classification-with-CNN/README.md

 Ironically  a simple CNN model with a pre-trained word embedding (GloVe) does better than a complex CNN model .

-Also as the dataset is small the network quickly overfits as is evident from accuracy train : 98-100% , 98% for larger model and 100% for smaller model with GloVe embeddings.Hoever the test accuracy is around 87%.
+Also as the dataset is small the network quickly overfits as is evident from accuracy train : 98-100% , 98% for larger model and 100% for smaller model with GloVe embeddings.However the test accuracy is around 87%.
 Showing that the model overfits the training data.
 The solution to this problem is to use a larger dataset and use of different drop outs or regularizers.